Pūmanawa kino

 What it is

-'Malware' is any kind of malicious software designed to damage or harm a computer system.
+'Malware' is any kind of malicious designed to damage or harm a computer system.
 Malware aims to gain access to your computer without you knowing it's there.
 It’s generally used:

 • to get access to, and control of, a computer system